 "The technological advances of the 20th and 21st century are challenging our brains," says Joanne Fruth, MD, FAAFP, a family medicine physician and medical director for Avance Care in Raleigh, North Carolina.
 "The screen is substituting for the physical playtime and human interaction which characterized childhood a generation ago.
 The fear is that exposure to excessive amounts of screen time may have long-lasting, detrimental effects on brain development."

-The Remedy Rx: If you have younger children or grandchildren, encourage them to limit their screen time—and set an excellent example by ungluing yourself from your phone or tablet when you're around them.
+The Rx: If you have younger children or grandchildren, encourage them to limit their screen time—and set an excellent example by ungluing yourself from your phone or tablet when you're around them.
 "I support the American Academy of Pediatrics (AAP) recommendations to limit screen-based media because we don't know the long-term effects of screen stimuli and input," says Fruth.
 "Our one-million-year-old brains may need more time to catch up."

 They Take Away Your Alone Time